Getting Around in Rio de Janeiro

 Driving in Rio de Janeiro

-Owing to Rio’s extensive public transport network, it’s not necessary for expats to have a car.
+Owing to Rio’s extensive public transport network, expats don't need to have a car.
 However, many expats do choose to purchase or rent a vehicle for the sake of convenience, especially if wanting to explore areas outside the metropolitan region.

-Expats wanting to drive in Rio will need to have a Brazilian drivers' licence, although initially a national drivers' licence from their own country or an international drivers' licence should suffice.
+Expats wanting to drive in Rio will need to have a Brazilian drivers' licence.
+Initially, a national drivers' licence from their own country or an international drivers' licence should suffice.

-Traffic can be nightmarish in Rio, particularly during peak times, and Cariocas are known for their aggressive driving.
-Parking can also be a major frustration for those driving in Rio.
-There is also a risk of robbery and carjacking, and expats should take the necessary precautions to protect themselves.
+Traffic can be nightmarish in Rio, particularly during peak times.
+Cariocas are also known for their aggressive driving.
+Parking can be a major frustration for those driving in Rio.
+There is also a risk of robbery and carjacking.
+Expats should take the necessary precautions to protect themselves.

 Cycling in Rio de Janeiro

-Cycling is a popular means of getting around Rio and the city has worked to encourage cyclists by building an extensive network of dedicated cycle lanes, particularly around the many beaches and popular tourist areas.
+Cycling is a popular means of getting around Rio.
+The city has worked to encourage cyclists by building an extensive network of dedicated cycle lanes, particularly around the many beaches and popular tourist areas.

 Walking in Rio de Janeiro